-When they were preschoolers, my little artists made paper ghosts.
+When they were preschoolers, my little artists made floaty leaf ghosts.
 As their skills changed, they made haunted houses, paper bats, and much more.
 Last year they made silly twiggy spiders.
 I love pulling out their handmade decorations in early October and putting them on display…and they love seeing their artwork as well.

 Making and keeping our own decorations means we don’t spend a whole lot of money on store bought “stuff” and aren’t we all looking for ways to save money and cut down on our consumption of “stuff”?